nicholasjackson/presentations/swim/swim.md

 ## Lifeguard - Results

-* 7% increse in latency under normal conditions
+* 7% increase in latency under normal conditions
 * 12% increase in messages
 * 8% total reduction in network traffic due to piggy backed messages
 * 98% reduction in false positives